Beamanator/RIPS-Duplicate-Merger-CExt/README.md

 At this state, the program will reach out to RIPS and gather all of the information saved on each client profile.

 ## How You Know Import has Finished
-You will know the import has finished once you see a few tables appear on the main Merger page.
-Each table should have the clients' data inside.
+You will know the import has finished once you see a popup on the import page stating that the import has finished.
+You will also see a few tables appear below.
+Each table should have separate categories of client data inside.

 ## Select Data to Merge
 Now that you see each client's data next to each other, select the data you want to be merged into the final client's profile.